kapilsarkar/JS-INTERVIEW-QUESTIONS/readme.md

     [ 1, 2 ]
    ```

-   - 👍Passing array of values as individual arguments to a function.
+- 🎯 Passing array of values as individual arguments to a function.

    ```
      function spreadExample(arg1,arg2){